-Arabian Gray Mare | DOB: 2004 (estimate) | Arrival: Christmas 2017 | Height: 14:2
+Gray Mare | DOB: 2004 (estimate) | Arrival: 12/17 |14:2 Hands

 “Dear Jesus, please send us the right horse.”
-This was a portion of our prayer, during a season where many of our four-footed friends stepped across the retirement threshold into a much earned life of rest.
+This was a portion of our prayer, during a season where many of our four-footed friends stepped across the retirement threshold into a much-earned life of rest.
 Their faithfulness carried many a child into the loving arms of Jesus.
 Now, it was time for them to pass the baton . . . but to whom?

 A few weeks later, Kim and Sarah found themselves venturing to Christmas Valley, Oregon, to evaluate an Arabian mare.
-Her owners shared how they’d rescued this mare with the intent to serve as a ‘temporary home’ where she would be well-loved and regain health and trust.
-Kind, and quiet-natured, the little horse displayed an intelligent and eager willingness to do what was asked of her.
-Kim and Sarah knew they wanted to bring this compassionate horse to the ranch.
+Her owners shared how they’d rescued this mare with the intent to serve as a “temporary home” where she would be well-loved and regain health and trust.
+Kind and quiet-natured, the little horse displayed an intelligent and eager willingness to do what was asked of her.
+Kim and Sarah knew they wanted to bring this compassionate horse to the Ranch.

 A few days later, a miracle began to unfold.
 When a donor was told about the Arab mare and our desire to have her as part of our herd, she immediately pressed in and doubled her original gift.
 Through her generosity, the Lord gave confirmation and completely supplied the finances for the purchase price of our new four-footed friend—and—the first vet exam, dental float, and farrier trim.

 At the start of Christmas season a few weeks later, we again found ourselves bouncing down that same old dirt road, but this time with a horse trailer in tow.
-The mare happily jumped into the trailer, as if she knew intuitively that it would carry her into a new season of her life.
+The mare happily jumped into the trailer, as if she knew intuitively that it would carry her into a beautiful season of her life.

 With a new home, and a new purpose for her life, we felt it appropriate to give our white-coated friend a new name.
 Each detail rang out like crystal bells in our conversation, chiming one by one . . .
 The place from which she came—was Christmas Valley.
 The season in which she came—was Christmas time.
 The person through whom God provided—was in honor of “Elizabeth.”
-This gift to the ranch reminded us of our greatest gift—Jesus Christ.
+This gift to the Ranch reminded us of our greatest gift—Jesus Christ.